dresenhista/google_my_business/README.md

 ## Now that we are ready
 This code will not work on jupyter because of __doc__ and __file__ that are unavailable for, therefore use the sample.py file in this repository.

-My business only has one location, therefore I am returning only the first location, if your business has multiple locations, you might change the function below
+The business I am working on only has one location, therefore I am returning only the first location, if your business has multiple locations, you might want to change the function below.
+Instead of calling locationsList["locations"][0]["name"] you will have multiple items in the list.

 ```python
 def location():